 The last recall we could find detailed and reliable information on was in 2011 and was once again due to Potential Salmonella Contamination.

 As we discussed earlier, Salmonella Contamination is a serious risk and can harm humans and cats.
 Recalls regarding Salmonella must be taken seriously and the food disposed of and not fed to cats.

 9Lives was founded in 1957 and has been a staple cat food brand in the United States ever since.
-9Lives is owned by the company Big Heart Pet Brands, which in course, is owned by J.M Smucker company.
+9Lives is owned by the company Big Heart Pet Brands, which itself is owned by J.M Smucker company.

 Like many other brands mentioned here, 9Lives utilizes a large range of dense grain ingredients like Corn, Corn Gluten Meal, Soybean Meal, and Wheat.

 These ingredients are not ideal for a cat’s diet, and they’d be better replaced with high-quality meat and fish ingredients.